-We all know that prevention is better than cure and thanks to the wonders of nature we can support ourselves, our horses and our pets with a natural turmeric supplement which has anti-inflammatory, anti-oxidative and anti-microbial properties.
+We all know that prevention is better than cure and thanks to the wonders of nature we can support ourselves, our horses and our pets with a natural turmeric supplement which has anti-oxidative properties.

 In light of recent events, preventative healthcare is now more important than ever as we should all try to reduce pressure on vets and doctors.
 During lockdown as routines changed, exercise increased for many (especially our dogs enjoying longer walks as we escaped from the house).
 Some horses continued with ridden work whilst others took a break or were trained from the ground.

 Additional stress on the joints can be supported with a natural anti-inflammatory supplement which combines turmeric and other key ingredients to help the integrity of the natural defence mechanisms, while supporting the body’s natural inflammation processes.
 This preventative approach will hopefully reduce the risk of any issues occurring.

 Turmeric has been a herbal remedy for generations in humans; research across species has highlighted a number of active ingredients (over 200) that can impact on inflammatory and oxidative cycles; additionally the components of turmeric can help optimise the microbiome of the gut; this characteristic of supporting gut health is perhaps the best known “benefit” of turmeric.

 Interest in turmeric has led to research into its role in the nutrition of domestic animals, including horses, and has shown its relevance in helping support the inflammation cycle, immune function, antioxidative processes and supporting the gut’s role in maintaining the microbiome.
 From muscle recovery, through joint function to insulin sensitivity, turmeric components can help optimise efficiency of metabolism and so support general health and wellbeing over the lifetime of the horse.